PRIDE-Archive/px-submission-validator/README.md

   MzMLSchemaValidator mzmlSchemaValidator = new MzMLSchemaValidator(new URI("http://www.psidev.info/files/ms/mzML/xsd/mzML1.1.0.xsd"));
   mzmlSchemaValidator.validate([your file])

-For aggregated validator, in case of you want to valid multiple file formats.
+For aggregated validator, in case of you want to valid multiple files in different file format, you can use _PxXmlSchemaValidatorFactory_:

+  IValidator<File, String> schemaValidator = PxXmlSchemaValidatorFactory.getPxXmlSchemaValidator();
+  schemaValidator.validate([your file])

 ## Maven dependency
 You need to add the following repository to your project's pom file: